People with dystonia have involuntary muscle contractions that cause slow and repetitive movements. These movements can:

 - genetic studies

-- acupuncture: an ancient practice that inserts small, thin needles into various points on the body for pain relief
+- acupuncture: an ancient practice that inserts small, thin needles into various points on your body for pain relief.

-- biofeedback: electrical sensors monitor body functions and help identify ways to control muscle tension and blood pressure
+- biofeedback: electrical sensors that monitor your body functions and identify ways to control your muscle tension and blood pressure.

 - physical deformities, which may become permanent